 Stroll around the old town, over more than just a souvenir place; many little trullos let you get inside and discover how those are built.
 There are many incredible constructions in Alberobello worth visiting.
 There is the Church with a cone-shaped roof, the Twin Trullo and the mayor Trullo (Trullo Sovrano).

 Do you want to know where the best photo spots in Alberobello are?
 Check our Puglia photography itinerary.

 LOCOROTONDO | Less touristy than Alberobello, Locorotondo is known for its circular city centre and its delicious wines.
 Do you want to know why it is called Locorotondo?
 Its circular structure was made up with the name “Round Place” so it means that while around the city centre, you will feel even the circular path.

 Did you know that Alberobello e Locorotondo is considered the best places to visit in Puglia? if you want to discover more places around this gorgeous region, read our ultimate guide here.

 READ ALSO | A short guide to Locorotondo Italy

 What to do on Day Four of Puglia Itinerary

 Travel from Martina Franca to Bari

 Now it’s time to move close to the seaside of Puglia.
-From Martina Franca, you can reach Bari within two hours with the train and the bus.
-Check here your journey in advance as you might be lucky to have the direct train to Bari from Martina Franca.
+From Martina Franca, you can reach Bari within two hours by train and bus.
+Check here your journey in advance, as you might be lucky to have the direct train to Bari from Martina Franca.

 Once you arrive in Bari and you settle in your accommodation, you are now ready to explore the big capital.
-Bari is huge and one day might be not enough.
-If you are departing from Bari, try to see if there are any flights available in the evening.
+Bari is huge, and one day might not be enough.
+If you are departing from Bari, try to see if any flights are available in the evening.
 In this way, you have the entire morning and afternoon before your departure to explore more about Bari.
 Check our itinerary of things to do in Bari.